NetApp/host/README.md

     eseries_common_volume_workload_filter:             # Filters the volumes added to eseries_volumes.
     eseries_common_allow_host_reboot:                  # Whether reboots will allowed in an attempt to discover E-Series volumes.
 (Default: false)
     eseries_common_docker_host:                        # Docker host for SANtricity Web Services Proxy.
 (Default: unix://var/run/docker.sock)
+    eseries_common_force_skip_uninstall:               # Forces to skip uninstallation when roles has been called dynamically with applied tags; otherwise the
+                                                       #   applied tags are also applied to uninstallation (Default: False).
 Multipath Variables (multipath)
 -------------------------------
     eseries_multipath_configure_user_friendly_names:   # Ensures that all volumes are presented with their given name.
 (Default: true)